hseoy/unsplash-api/README.md

 # UNSPLASH API

-This is an Express REST API service for [UNSPLASH](https://unsplash.com/)
+This is an Express REST API service using [UNSPLASH API](https://unsplash.com/documentation)

 ## Table of content